Skip to main content

 </script>

-Setting containers and adding To Do List with Toolbar
+Set containers and add the To Do List with Toolbar

-To display To Do List with Toolbar on the page, you need to create containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:
+To display the To Do List with the Toolbar on the page, create containers for both components and initialize them with the constructors.
+The example below initializes the components inside the mounted() hook:

 <script>